top of page

 Google’s Ecosystem:

-Map Pack / Google Business Profiles (importance of reviews, verification, updates)
+• Map Pack / Google Business Profiles: Importance of reviews, verification, and updates.

 Google Business Profile Tips:

-Treat GBP like social media & post weekly
+• Treat your GBP like social media and post weekly.

-Must verify your profile to appear in searches
+• Verify your profile to appear in searches.

 Key Takeaways from The Session

-Visibility starts with clarity.
-Make it obvious who you serve, where you work, and the problems you solve on your website and your Google Business Profile (GBP).
-If Google can’t find or interpret it, your customers won’t either.
+• Visibility starts with clarity.
+Make it obvious who you serve, where you work, and the problems you solve on your website and Google Business Profile (GBP).
+If Google can’t find or interpret your information, your customers won’t either.
+Ask our Toronto digital marketing team for an online visibility assessment if you aren't sure where to start.

-Consistency beats complexity.
-A simple plan you can keep up with accurate NAP (name, address, phone), core services pages, clear headings, and a few monthly updates will outperform sporadic bursts of “marketing mode.”
+• Consistency beats complexity.
+A simple plan you can maintain, with accurate NAP (name, address, phone), core service pages, clear headings, and a few monthly updates, will outperform sporadic bursts of “marketing mode.”

-Your Business Profile is prime real estate.
+• Your Business Profile is prime real estate.
 Add services, products, photos, hours, reviews, FAQs, and Posts.
-Many attendees didn’t know how often customers discover them through Maps until we showed the data patterns.
+Many attendees were surprised to learn how often customers discover them through Maps until we showed the data patterns.

-Measure only what matters.
+• Measure only what matters.
 Track a short list of indicators that tie to real outcomes: calls, form fills, directions, quote requests, and booked appointments.
-Helpful tools: Search Console and Google’s SEO Starter Guide
+Helpful tools include Search Console and Google’s SEO Starter Guide.

-Small SEO wins add up.
-Page titles that match search intent, compressed images with alt text, quick load times, and internal links between service pages can lift rankings and conversions without a rebuild
+• Small SEO wins add up.
+Page titles that match search intent, compressed images with alt text, quick load times, and internal links between service pages can improve rankings and conversions without needing a complete rebuild.

-Our local economy runs on small businesses.
-When owners understand how Google works and have an achievable plan, they get found by the right customers, sooner.
-That means more booked jobs, steady leads through seasonal swings, and less guesswork.
-No hacks.
-No smoke and mirrors.
-Just the basics done well, consistently.
+Our local economy thrives on small businesses.
+When owners understand how Google works and have an achievable plan, they get found by the right customers sooner.
+This leads to more booked jobs, steady leads through seasonal swings, and less guesswork.
+There are no hacks or smoke and mirrors—just the basics done well and consistently.

-Fix the top five pages: Home, primary service, secondary service, About, and Contact.
-Clear headings, locations served, and a strong call to action on each.
+• Fix the top five pages: Home, primary service, secondary service, About, and Contact.
+Ensure clear headings, locations served, and a strong call to action on each page.

-Track two outcomes: Pick the two most valuable actions (calls and quote requests, for example) and watch them monthly.
+• Track two outcomes: Choose the two most valuable actions (like calls and quote requests) and monitor them monthly.

-Repeat small improvements: One page tweak, one photo, one post, one review request every week.
+• Repeat small improvements: Make one page tweak, add one photo, post one update, and request one review each week.

 FAQ – Top 8 Questions from Our Lunch & Learn